 The mechanisms responsible for NAFLD are still not fully elucidated.
 Reduced capacity to oxidize fatty acids, increased delivery and transport of free fatty acids (FFAs) into the liver and enhanced hepatic fatty acid synthesis are considered important factors in the pathogenesis of fatty liver.
 Structural and functional mitochondrial alterations have been shown to contribute to the pathogenesis of NAFLD.
 Structural alterations include morphological changes, ultrastructural lesions, depletion of mitochondrial DNA (mtDNA), while functional alterations include the activity of respiratory chain complexes, and the mitochondrial -oxidation[19].
 Abnormal morphological changes in liver mitochondria have been observed in patients and animal models of NASH[24,42].
 Results obtained by electronic microscopy revealed that mitochondria in a mouse model with fatty oxidation defect and hepatic steatosis are large and swelled, limited in number, and that the mitochondrial matrix has paracristalline inclusions and hypodensity[13].
 These ultrastructural mitochondrial perturbations in patients with NAFLD may be indicative of altered mitochondrial functions, primarily the process of oxidative phosphorylation[23,43].
 NAFLD, often found in patients with insulin resistance, obesity and type 2 diabetes, is associated with decreased oxygen consumption and ATP generation, reduced total mtDNA and mtDNA transcription factor A, and reduced content of respiratory proteins in the fat, muscle and liver[44].
 MtDNA depletion in hepatocytes impairs mitochondrial function and causes hepatic steatosis and other liver injury[45].
 Patients with NASH have decreased expression of mtDNA encoded polypeptides[46] and impaired activity of respiratory chain complexes[23].

-Another important factor underlying the mitochondrial dysfunction found in NAFLD patients and animal models is tumor necrosis factor (TNF-).
+Another important factor underlying the mitochondrial dysfunction found in NAFLD patients and animal models is tumor necrosis factor (TNF-).
 The involvement of this cytokine in the pathogenesis of NASH is well documented[4].
-High blood TNF-levels have been found in patients with nonalcoholic fatty liver disease[47].
+High blood TNF-levels have been found in patients with nonalcoholic fatty liver disease[47].
 The levels of TNF-in liver tissue of ob/ob mice were much higher than in normal mice[48].
 The likely sources of hepatic TNF-are hepatocytes and Kupffer cells[49].
 TNF-induces mitochondrial perturbations such as swelling with a lighter matrix and abnormal morphological alterations in the membrane.
 In addition, TNF--induced mitochondrial swelling causes a bursting of the membrane leading to an interference between respiratory chain complexes I and III[50].
 Treatment of ob/ob mice with anti- TNF- has a beneficial effect on mitochondrial respiratory chain complexes (I, III, IV and V) activity, -oxidation activity and liver histology[48].
 TNF- may also alter electron transport chain (ETC) by inducing hypoxia-inducible factor -1and mtDNA damage[18,48,51]

 MITOCHONDRIA AS SOURCE OF ROS PRODUCTION